barumau/pandunia/english/pandunia-english.md

 in she - content
 in ten - contain (include)
 in ten gi - container
-in verse jan - introvert
+in verse jen - introvert
 in vide - introspection
 Indonesi - Indonesia
 insan - human being